raspberrypilearning/naughty-and-nice/en/step_6.md

 ## Cleaning up the tweets

-At the moment, the tweets you have collected contain information we don't want to include in the sentiment analysis: @mentions, URLs, and punctuation.
+At the moment, the tweets you have collected contain information we don't want to include in the sentiment analysis: @ mentions, URLs, and punctuation.
 So the next step is to strip the tweets of that information, leaving only words and emojis.

 - Start by creating a new function called `clean_tweets`.
 It can go just above your `##EXECUTE THE PROGRAM` section.